rohanmahto592/FrameUp/README.md

 - Which user's post you liked is shown in the pop up notification.
 ---
 ## `Installation`
+- Setup your own MySql database and change the configuration in Db.js of ConfigDB folder of server folder.
+- For Tables in database, go to server folder and check table folder.
 - npm i && npm start in both the client and server folder.
-- Setup your own MySql database and change the configuration in Db.js of ConfigDB folder of server folder.

 ## `Screenshot`